adishatic/sqm-mc-woocommerce/README.txt

 Connect your store to your Mailchimp audience to track sales, create targeted emails, send abandoned cart emails, and more.

 == Description ==
 Join the 17 million customers who use Mailchimp, the world's largest marketing automation platform, to develop their e-commerce marketing strategy.
-With the official Mailchimp for WooCommerce integration, your customers and their purchase data are automatically synced with your Mailchimp account, making it easy to send targeted campaigns, automatically follow up with customers post-purchase, recommend products, recover abandoned carts, and measure the ROI of your marketing efforts.
+With the official SqualoMail for WooCommerce integration, your customers and their purchase data are automatically synced with your Mailchimp account, making it easy to send targeted campaigns, automatically follow up with customers post-purchase, recommend products, recover abandoned carts, and measure the ROI of your marketing efforts.
 And it's completely free.
 ###What you can do with this plugin
 - Sync to your Audience in Mailchimp with purchase data.
 - Sync new subscribers to your Audience when they create an account and opt-in.